Who can join?

 - Any member of The Centre for Global Equality

 When does it run?

 - i-Teams runs in Cambridge in each of the three academic terms, Michaelmas (October-December), Lent (January-March) and Easter (April-June), usually at the Institute for Manufacturing

-- Typically Technology i-Teams will run in all three terms, and Development i-Teams will run in Michaelmas and Easter terms
+- Typically Innovation i-Teams will run in all three terms, Development i-Teams will run in Michaelmas and Easter terms, and Medical i-Teams will run in Lent term

 How long does it last?

-- Technology i-Teams projects run for a whole term (9 1/2 weeks).
+- Innovation i-Teams projects run for a whole term (9 1/2 weeks).
 There will sometimes be a first meeting at the end of the previous term, and the final presentations are in the week after the end of Full Term

 - Development i-Teams projects run on Tuesday evenings for 5 weeks (6 sessions), all of which are within Full Term

 How much time does it take?